-Ethanol is carbon negative all that means is all carbon that's in it was taken from the air as CO2 when it was made during photosynthesis, the CO2 was made by the plant into sugars or cellulose or lignin.
+Ethanol is carbon negative, all that means is the carbon in it is recycled with atmospheric CO2.
 The carbon in fossil fuels like Coal, Crude oil and Natural gas got in the fuel when it was made also, but unlike ethanol the carbon was captured in the carboniferous era.
 Ethanol doesn’t go off like petrol it might absorb a little bit of water, but that’s because it’s trying to get to it’s natural state (which is only 96.2% pure and grabs every water molecule it can).
 In a sealed container it’ll never go off.

-Anyway I noticed years ago that ethanol burns cleaner than petrol so I thought it should burn with much lower exhaust emissions.
+Anyway I noticed some years ago that alcohols burn much cleaner than petrol when I was lighting my Tilly lamp on my boat, so I thought ethanol should burn with much lower exhaust emissions than Petrol/Gasoline.
 Ethanol is also much higher octane than petrol so it can burn and burn without pinking, at higher compression which would make it more thermodynamicly efficient.
 Then just few years ago I thought although ethanol is of lower energy density than petrol, when it’s vaporized and compressed to nearly twice the density I think it’ll make up for it’s lower energy density.
 And then the effect of the oxygen in the molecule the emissions will be exceptionally low with next to no Nox and no CO at all.
 I’ve rebuilt an old British Ford push-rod V6 engine to have as high compression as was possible using other Ford parts to test this idea.

 All modern S.I. engines start with settings remembered in the ECU, settings to start the engine easily.
 Immediately it fires it continues running with feedback from the sensors.
 That's why you can just put ethanol in a petrol engine with an ECU and the engine will start it'll tick-over, but not much else.
 The ECU has 'roms and they contain settings for acceleration and powering uphill, so a re-map or a 'Flash' is essential, the first Analogue ECU's did turn out to be FLEX-fuel.
 That firmware was suppressed perhaps by the oil companies, naturally they wouldn't want every car to be flex, though distributor equipped cars do advance better, ECU's do accommodate for wear in the moving parts, but they're actually programmed to keep the engine in the most economical and powerful state of tune if the emissions are low enough to pass the agreed deal.
 Unfortunately some cars using 100% petrol wouldn't pass.
 What I'd like is that if all cars would be able to use ethanol, petrol or actually any proportion of each so the driver could actually fill up with whatever was handiest, but that's a problem because ethanol and petrol have so different optimal compressions.
 At the moment the only way to optimise an engine for both ethanol and gasoline is to have some sort of compressor or 'charger fitted.